 Next up is the battle of the bottom two with Suljovic taking on Gerwyn Price.
 Both men need the points to avoid being cut adrift in the battle to avoid elimination but it may be surprising to see Suljovic start as the favourite at best odds of 5/4 with Sun Bets.

 Price follows at 9/5 with Boylesports with the draw at 7/2 with Betway.
 The figures are probably based on the fact that Suljovic has a very high average but if he’s not hitting the doubles, the Austrian is going to be vulnerable once again.

 Enter The Favourite

 Only the side betting could provide value in that one and we will come back to those options later but for now, it’s on to the fourth match of the evening.
 Fresh from his first Premier League win of the season, Rob Cross takes on Raymond Van Barneveld with the Englishman favourite to take the points at a best of 11/13 with MarathonBet.
-Victory for Barney is on offer at 28/11 with 188Bet while the draw comes in at a top price of 7/2 with Bet365 and William Hill.
+Victory for Barney is on offer at 28/11 with 188Bet while the draw comes in at a top price.

 Cross will have some momentum now but while Barney is in mid-table with three points from three games, he has started 2018 in strong form and 28/11 could offer us some value.